pledru/Rtest0/README.md

 ### Dependencies

-Most dependencies can be installed through CRAN.
+All dependencies can be installed through CRAN.

 Install tidyverse:
 ```r